Creatine

 View Patient Education

 Numerous clinical trials have demonstrated that creatine supplementation is well tolerated and may increase muscle mass.
-The effects can be seen in normal healthy people as well as a means of aiding in the treatment of muscle disorders and improving physical function and quality of life in patients with muscle disorders or osteoarthritis (2-4).
+Improvements can be seen in several different patient populations (3–5):

 Creatine may cause weight gain (possibly because of an increase in muscle mass) and spurious increases in serum creatinine levels.
 Minor gastrointestinal symptoms, headache, dehydration, irritability and aggression, edema, electrolyte imbalance, and muscle cramps have been reported anecdotally.